NickTomlin/nicktomlin.github.io/posts/joy-is-focus.md

 ## Now

 My world is filled with feeds, todos, and pings.
-While there were downsides to those days – primarily loneliness – I find myself longing for those periods of quietude and peace more often than regretting them.
+While those childhood days had downsides – primarily loneliness – I find myself longing for those periods of quietude and peace more often than regretting them.

-Sadly, my counter to being flooded is often just to add _more_ things: looking at my phone and reading an article while I'm watching a show that's only mildly interesting; listening to music while driving and trying to talk with my wife or kids.
-Hopping between Slack, and my code editor, and Figma, and my browser.
+Sadly, I find myself looking at my phone and reading an article while I'm watching a show that's only mildly interesting; listening to music while driving and trying to talk with my wife or kids.
+Hopping between Slack, and my code editor, and Figma, the latest A.I. assistant, and my browser.
 The more I pull down to refresh the feed of my life, the scattered and spent I feel.

-I am slowly discovering that joy comes from _less_: from pairing away all the articles and lifehacking i've added into my life.
+I am slowly discovering that joy comes from _less_: from pairing away all the articles and lifehacking I've added into my life.
 When I put away my phone or my planner, I start to notice the shape of the clouds on a sunny day; I can laugh (or wince) at one of my kids corny jokes at dinner; I can hear my voice joining in a hymn with hundreds of other voices at my church.
 These are all a return to building those small, fundamental "core memory" moments.

 ## Next